How to Start an ATM Business

 ATM businesses own and supply ATMs for public use, making their money off the ATM fees that customers pay.
 According to Forbes, this business model involves three parties: The ATM owner, the owner of the venue where the ATM is installed, and the ATM processor, which processes the paperwork that keeps the ATM functioning.
 Those three parties share the ATM processing fees.
 ATM processors may have network accessing fees per transaction, while venue owners usually receive $0.50 per transaction.
 With ATM fees ranging from $1 to $8 per transaction, the ATM business/ATM owner receives the rest of the ATM transaction fee.

-An ATM business will first locate a good location for an ATM and will negotiate with the property owner.
+An ATM service will first locate a good location for an ATM and will negotiate with the property owner.
 Once an agreement is reached, the ATM business will buy and install an ATM and load the machine with cash.
 Most ATM businesses load additional cash into the machines daily.

 According to Allied Market Research, the global ATM industry held a valuation of $20.58 billion in 2019.
 It’s predicted that the industry will experience a 5.2% growth from 2020 to 2027, reaching a valuation of $30.50 billion in 2027.
 Current key players in the industry include Euronet Worldwide Corporation, Hess Cash Systems, Source Technologies, Triton Systems of Delarae LLC, and more.